 - Second Offense: change of clothing and 2 days ASD (after-school detention)

-- Third Offense: change of clothing and 3 days of ISS (In-school-suspension) or Saturday school
+- Third Offense: change of clothing and 3 days of ISS (in-school-suspension)

-- Fifth Offense: 5 days OSS (Out-of-school suspension) or referral to Walton Academy
+- Fifth Offense: 5 days OSS (out-of-school suspension) or recommendation for alternate placement to the Superintendent of Schools

 Florida Statute 1006.7(1) sets aside specific policy that prohibits a student, while on the grounds of a public school during the regular school day, from wearing clothing that exposes underwear or body parts in an indecent or vulgar manner or that disrupts the orderly learning environment. (example: sagging pants) Any student who violates this policy is subject to the following disciplinary procedures: